aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 ### Tutorial Island
 *I would recommend checking out the tut. island world record for general ideas of how to do this section quickly: https://www.speedrun.com/2007scape#Tutorial_Island*
+- Talk to the runescape guide **[1]**
+- Click the settings panel
-- Talk to the runescape guide **[1]**.
+- Talk to the runescape guide again
-- Click the door to exit the starting building as soon as the guide's first dialogue set has completed.
+- Click the door to exit the starting building
-    - You do not need to talk to him the 2nd time.
 - Complete the Survival Expert segment
 - Restart if your shrimp burns.
 - As you have time running around, enable shift click drop.